About

 Built for real DNS, hosting, and website troubleshooting

-DNSLookup.ca is meant to help with the practical jobs that come up during website work: checking whether DNS records are resolving correctly, verifying whether changes are spreading through DNS propagation, confirming mail-related records through Email Grader, researching ownership using WHOIS Lookup, or checking network details with What’s My IP.
+DNSLookup.ca helps with the practical jobs that come up during website work: checking whether DNS records resolve correctly, verifying changes through DNS propagation, confirming mail records with Email Grader, researching ownership using WHOIS Lookup, or checking network details with What's My IP.

-It is also useful when you want a broader view of the infrastructure around a site.
-That might mean reviewing a Health Report, exploring related assets with the Subdomain Scanner, or looking into Canadian hosting and network context on Data Centers Canada.
+It's also useful for a broader view of the infrastructure around a site — reviewing a Health Report, exploring related assets with the Subdomain Scanner, or looking into Canadian hosting on Data Centers Canada.

-The site is intentionally built with a light, straightforward experience in mind.
-The goal is not to overwhelm people with noise.
-It is to make technical checks easier to run, easier to read, and easier to use as part of real work.
+The experience is intentionally light and straightforward.
+The goal isn't to overwhelm you with noise — it's to make technical checks easier to run, easier to read, and easier to use as part of real work.

 • 1 To verify A, AAAA, MX, TXT, CNAME, NS, and SOA records during domain or hosting changes.